Future Orientation of the Group

 We safeguard availability of financial resources through central control and monitoring of our Group-wide financial resources.
 In addition, by utilizing various financing instruments, we centrally provide a financial resources framework that covers medium-term needs going beyond the planned financial cash inflow from our operating business.

-We assess financial market risks to be higher than in the previous year due, in particular, to the increased volatility on the currency markets.
-Continued high cash inflows from operating business activity and the existing general financial resources framework suffice to cover the expected cash outflows for investments, repayments, and dividends.
+Our assessment of financial market risks is nearly unchanged vis-à-vis the previous year.
+We evaluate the most important individual risk in this risk group, namely negative effects on earnings from exchange-rate changes, as having a slightly higher probability of occurrence and at the same time a slightly lower potential to lead to losses.
+Continued high cash inflows from operating business activity and the existing general financial resources framework continue to suffice to cover the expected cash outflows for investments, repayments, and dividends.

 ALTANA’s position as an innovation and technology leader is a major success factor for the company.
 It is important for a supplier of highly specialized chemical products to continually introduce new products on the market and to be perceived by our customers as a competent and innovative partner.
 If this was no longer the case in the future, risks could result for our sustainable growth, the attainment of our profitability targets, and ALTANA’s positioning in the relevant markets.
 The same applies if competitors patent knowhow that we use but have not protected, as we would then no longer be able to use it, or only at additional cost.